katherinegallaher/rshell/README.md

 -Rshell v2: the history command does not work, execvp sets errno stating no such file or directory.

 -Rshell v2: Sometimes when doing input redirection (<) with cat an error displays that says "cat: <: No such file or directory" but the command still works.
+(FIXED IN HW4!)

 -Rshell v3: CTRL-C works but when you try it on "cat /dev/random" it quits the process but the weird characters take over